Shafu11/Shafu11/README.md

 - 👋 Hi, I’m @Shafu11
 - 👀 I’m interested in ...
-NDT Art
+NFT Art
 - 🌱 I’m currently learning ...NFT and Crypto
 - 💞️ I’m looking to collaborate on ...NFT
 - 📫 How to reach me ...